 Via Ferrata: Combining Hiking with Climbing

-Via ferrata combine hiking and climbing for the more adventurous.
+Via ferrata combine climbing and hiking in Andorra for the more adventurous.
 Metal rungs make the cliff-scaling part a bit easier and wire bridges allow hikers to cross spans safely.
-Andorra is one of the only places in Europe that offers free access to their via ferrata that are spread all over the country.
+This is one of the only places in Europe that offers free access to their via ferrata that are spread all over the country.
 For safety’s sake, you’ll need to use a full set of rock-climbing gear, including a helmet and harness.

-Near Canillo, Via Ferrata Roc del Quer is one of the most popular examples in Andorra, taking hikers to the popular lookout of the same name.
+Near Canillo, Via Ferrata Roc del Quer is one of the most popular examples, taking hikers to the popular lookout of the same name.
 As is common for this type of activity, an intermediate level of fitness is recommended for the route, but it is definitely not just for athletes.

 There are plenty of additional resources with helpful information about hiking in Andorra: